plone/documentation/develop/addons/components/genericsetup.rst

         def run_before(context):
             # This is run before running the first import step of
             # the default profile.  context is portal_setup.
-            pass
+            # If you need the same context as you would get in
+            # an import step, like setup_various below, do this:
+            profile_id = 'profile-your.package:default'
+            good_old_context = context._getImportContext(profile_id)
+            ...

         def run_after(context):
             # This is run after running the last import step of
             # the default profile.  context is portal_setup.
-            pass
+            ...

-The best practice is to create a ``setuphandlers.py`` file which contains function ``setup_various()`` which runs required Python code to make changes to Plone site object.
+The best practice is to create a ``setuphandlers.py`` file which contains a function ``setup_various()`` which runs the required Python code to make changes to Plone site object.
-This function is registerd as a custom ``genericsetup:importStep`` in XML.
+This function is registered as a custom ``genericsetup:importStep`` in XML.

 .. note::

-    When you do custom ``importStep``\s, remember to write uninstallation code as well.
+    When you write a custom ``importStep``, remember to write uninstallation code as well.

 However, the trick is that all GenericSetup import steps, including your custom step, are run for *every* add-on product when they are installed.
-Thus, if your need to run code which is specific **during your add-on install only** you need to use a marker text file which is checked by GenericSetup context.
+Thus, if your need to run code which is specific **during your add-on install only** you need to use a marker text file which is checked by the GenericSetup context.

-Also you need to register this custom import step in ``configure.zcml``
+Also you need to register this custom import step in ``configure.zcml``:

 .. code-block:: xml